Whooping Cough (Pertussis)

 How Can Parents Help?

 If your child is being treated for pertussis at home, follow the schedule for giving antibiotics exactly as your doctor prescribed.
-Giving cough medicine probably will not help, as even the strongest usually can't ease the coughing spells of whooping cough.
+Do not give cough medicine unless your doctor recommends it, and never give it to children younger than 4 (it can cause potential size effects).
+Giving cough medicine usually doesn’t ease the coughing spells of whooping cough.
 The cough is actually the body's way of trying to clear the airways.
-(Due to potential side effects, cough medicines are never recommended for children under age 6.)

-Kids with whooping cough may vomit or not eat or drink much because of the coughing.
+Kids with whooping cough may throw up or not eat or drink much because of the coughing.
 Offer smaller, more frequent meals and encourage your child to drink lots of fluids.
-Watch for signs of dehydration, such as thirst, irritability, restlessness, lack of energy, sunken eyes, a dry or sticky mouth and tongue, dry skin, crying without tears, and fewer trips to the bathroom to pee (or in infants, fewer wet diapers).
+Watch for signs of dehydration, such as:

 Can Whooping Cough Be Prevented?